-As a candidate for office, you are now responsible for legally setting up your campaign, filing for office and submitting all of the necessary forms.
-It can be confusing even for the most seasoned of candidates.
+As a candidate for office, you are now responsible for the legalities of candidacy, campaigning and financial reporting.
+The process can be confusing, even for the most seasoned candidates.

-We have developed this Candidate Guide along with Candidate Seminars and a Voter Data Seminar to help you understand your responsibilities, reporting requirements and deadlines, as well as how to obtain and use voter data for your campaign.
-I highly recommend that you attend these seminars.
-Even if you've run for office before and are familiar with the process, laws, forms and reporting requirements change.
-If you are unable to attend a seminar, I encourage you to read the Candidate Guide carefully.
+We have developed this Candidate Guide along with a Candidate Seminar (offered on two dates) and a Voter Data Seminar (offered only once) to help you understand your responsibilities and resources in the November 6, 2012 Presidential General Election as you establish your candidacy, manage your campaign, and monitor the canvass of votes.
+I highly recommend that you attend both seminars.
+Even if you've run for office before, these briefings will ensure your understanding of current laws, forms, reporting rules, and campaign management tips.
+Here's the schedule: